CMS Modified NCD 152 for Prostate Specific Antigen Testing — What Billing Teams Need to Know in 2026

 CMS PSA Testing Coverage Criteria and Medical Necessity Requirements 2026

-The clearest covered indication is men presenting with lower urinary tract signs or symptoms.
-CMS specifically names hematuria, slow urine stream, hesitancy, urgency, frequency, nocturia, and incontinence as qualifying presentations.
-PSA is also covered for patients with a palpably abnormal prostate on physical exam, or when other laboratory or imaging studies suggest a malignant prostate disorder.
+PSA is covered when a man presents with lower urinary tract symptoms — hematuria, slow urine stream, hesitancy, urgency, frequency, nocturia, or incontinence.
+It's also covered when the prostate gland is palpably abnormal on physician exam, or when other lab or imaging studies suggest a malignant prostate disorder.

 CMS PSA Testing Exclusions and Non-Covered Indications